bacionejs/battito/README.md

 Battito is a simple Sonant-based music tracker.

 ## Purpose
-- Why another tracker, when there are several already out there (note1 zzfxm, sonant, soundbox, pl_synth, other that they reference)
+- Why another tracker, when there are several[^1] already out there?
 - The trackers I found were either too simple or too complex.
 This app tries to find a middle ground.

 ## Guide